 In 2012, Ms Ursel was a member of the inaugural class of students successfully completing the Graduate Diploma in Social Innovation (http://gradsi.ca), established by the University of Waterloo in partnership with the J.W.
 McConnell Family Foundation and in collaboration with the Schulich School of Business, York University.
 The Diploma is a program affiliated with SiG@Waterloo (Social Innovation Generation at Waterloo).

-Currently, Ms Ursel is finalizing work with the multi-disciplinary project Envisioning Global LGBT Rights, an international research project housed at the Centre for Feminist Research, York University, with partnerships in Africa, the Caribbean, India, the Netherlands, the USA and Canada.
-She is chair of the Canadian component of the African Legal Research Team, which provides legal research support to the overall project.
+Ms Ursel was also a legal partner with the multi-disciplinary project Envisioning Global LGBT Rights, an international research project housed at the Centre for Feminist Research, York University, with partnerships in Africa, the Caribbean, India, the Netherlands, the USA and Canada.
+She was chair of the Canadian component of the African Legal Research Team, which provided legal research support to the overall project.

 Susan Ursel received her LLB from Osgoode Hall Law School in 1984.
 She received an award in civil litigation during the Bar Admission course and was called to the Bar in 1986.
 Prior to her law degree, Ms Ursel received her Bachelor of Arts with High Honours from the University of Toronto in 1979.